Premier's Climate Change Council: History

+In 2018, prominent South Australian businessman Martin Haese was appointed as chair, to begin the role in 2019.

-In 2019 the Council supported the development of the Blue Carbon Strategy for South Australia,. to help mitigate climate change by protecting the state's blue carbon sinks, including seagrass meadows, saltmarshes and mangroves.
+In 2019 the Council supported the development of the "Blue Carbon Strategy for South Australia". to help mitigate climate change by protecting the state's blue carbon sinks, including seagrass meadows, saltmarshes, and mangroves.

-The Council also supported the development of the South Australian Government Climate Change Action Plan 2021-2025, which was released in December 2020.
+The Council also supported the development of the "South Australian Government Climate Change Action Plan 2021-2025", which was released in December 2020.